SamYoung20/FinalPoe/README.md

 #### *Version 1*
   This is the first version of the code written.
 This version was used to make sure we could turn our motors on for a certain amount of tie and then release them for a certain amount of time.
-With a rubber badn, this allowed us to beat a constant beat. **This code works with the first version of the mechanical system.**\s\s
+With a rubber badn, this allowed us to beat a constant beat. **This code works with the first version of the mechanical system.**/s/s